AllynMcKennaPatterson/digital-rain-cpp/_posts/2024-03-11-digital-rain-cpp.md

 </video>
 </div>

-I wanted to ensure that the set of ```if/else``` statement that determine a character's colour wasn't the source of the problem.
+I wanted to ensure that the set of ```if/else``` statements that determine a character's colour wasn't the source of the problem.
 In this scenario I removed the ```if/else``` statements and printed every character with the same ANSI colour escape code.
-Removing the ```if/else``` statements had no noticable effect on the performance.
+Removing the ```if/else``` statements had no noticable effect on the performance and this scenario ran just as slow as test case 2.

 #### Test Case 4